terra incognita

 _

-This new project, changes that order.
-It feels as though for the first time, the conceptual threads of my work will define the journey and, not a point of sale.
-If only you knew how liberating that can feel for an artist, you would understand the tingling sensation in my hands.
+This new project, asks for a new order.
+For the first time, the conceptual threads will knit the work to completion and, not an end point of sale.
+If only you knew how liberating that can feel for an artist, you would understand the tingling sensation as I type this.
 This time, the objects I create won’t stand alone or be interpreted on a plinth or a wall.
 They will exist inside the performance, as part of the movement, objects the performer will move with or inhabit.
 Their meaning will arise not from their tiles, but from what unfolds between the performer, the object, and the audience in real time.

 *